rudresh051/Software-Testing-Resources/PerformanceTesting/UdemyCourse/Section0013.md

 9. Risks and Assumptions
 10. Initial Tool Feasibility Summary
 ```
+* So you can copy the output and you can prepare a document, modify it based on your need.
+* Don't just blindly use whatever is provided by AI.
+We need to ensure whatever given here is relevant for our application and we need to modify it

 ## ## Requirement Analysis in Performance Testing and How AI Enhances it - Part 2